sprakkraft/Sprakkraft-API/Authorization and Load Limits.md

 ##Load Limits

-Default load limits are imposed on totl number of requests with your client code for every 5-minute time window.
-If your needs exceed tese limits, please describe them in an email to api@sprakkraft.org.
+Default load limits listed below are imposed on total number of requests with your client code for every 5-minute time window.
+If your needs exceed these limits, please describe them in an email to api@sprakkraft.org.

-....TBD...
+Total number of characters in analyze requests sent during the 5 minute time window: 50,000 Number of translation requests sent during the 5 minute time window: 500 Number of chat login requests sent during the 5 minute time window: 50